It’s not always easy helping an alcoholic friend, but it’s important you act sooner than later.

 If you notice a friend has developed a habit of drinking excessively, they may need your help pulling back.
 Like many addictions, alcohol addiction may start as a seemingly harmless indulgence.
 If you’re not careful, this can develop into a chemical dependence without notice.

 In this article, you will discover how to help an alcoholic friend.

 How to Help an Alcoholic Friend Kick the Habit

 A friend in need is a friend indeed.
-When it comes to alcohol addiction, a problem can arise when it comes to both parties agreeing that there is a need.
-Someone who is in addiction may not yet be at the point of wanting to acknowledge – and much less, change – the behavior.
-An observing friend, however, may see very clearly that there is a dangerous situation at hand.
+When it comes to alcohol addiction, a problem can arise when both parties agree that there is a need.
+Someone in addiction may not yet be at the point of wanting to acknowledge – and much less change – the behavior.
+An observing friend, however, may see a dangerous situation very clearly.
 When seeking to help your friend to recognize and overcome an alcohol addiction, some preparation is necessary.

 Here’s how to help an alcoholic friend.

 Learn About the Problem